Historic Sites of Manitoba: Red House (312 Pelly Avenue South, Russell, Municipality of Russell-Binscarth)

 The Red House is the oldest surviving house in Russell, having been built in 1888 by William J. Barrett-Lennard, who accompanied Charles A. Boulton to the area in 1880.
 Lennard hauled the bricks to make the residence from a brickyard at Asessippi.
 One of Lennard’s daughters married into the Boulton family and it remained in their possession until 1948.
 Rumours persist that an underground tunnel connects the Red House with the nearby Boulton Manor.

-The house was badly damaged by an arson fire in January 2021 and is expected to be demolished.
+The house was badly damaged by an arson fire in January 2021 and was demolished.
+The site is now occupied by a new residence.

 Red House